 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).
 Read the full disclosure policy here.

-20 Best Things To Do In Saint-Germain des Prés, Paris
+20 Best Things To Do In The 6th Arrondissement Paris

 The chimes of the church bells of Paris’s oldest church can be heard far and wide in the 6th arrondissement of Paris.
 The St Germain des Prés church, its bell tower standing since 990, is well worth a visit.
 Its interior columns are painted and the celestial ceiling is dotted with golden stars and angels.
 It is really rather heavenly.
 Don’t miss the apse of the church where you’ll find Roman arches.

-2. Sit By The Fountains In Jardin du Luxembourg – The Luxembourg Gardens
+2. Sit By The Fountains In The Luxembourg Gardens

-Everybody’s favourite Paris garden, the Luxembourg Gardens are the perfect place to while away some time.
+One of the best things to do in the 6th arrondissement of Paris is to while away some time in everybody’s favourite Paris garden, the Luxembourg Gardens.
 Sit by the octagonal pond (le Grand Bassin) and watch the children prodding antique sailboats across to the other side.
 Find the Queens of France statues, a riveting game of pétanque to watch, or pause by the magical Medici Fountain in the 6th arrondissement in Paris.